 For dinner I had their fish n chips, doesn’t sound too adventurous but most places on the British coast are famous for fish n chips so I always love to try it.
 And it was sold to me when the waiter explained their homemade batter is soaked in local ale from Shepherd Neame in Faversham.

 My room was huge, and the bed was so comfortable, and it had superb sea views.
-Breakfast at Botany Bay Hotel has the official Visit England ‘Breakfast Award.’
-After my poached egg and avocado on toast I can confirm they deserve it!
 And the best part is, you are right next to Botany Bay beach, one of the most stunning spots and spectacular beaches in England.

 This article was supported by the Visit Kent but as always, the opinions and photos in the article are all my own, and as you can see I loved all the activities I did in Kent.